christopheradams/christopheradams.io/_subjects/about.md

 title: About
 permalink: /about/
 author: christopheradams
-excerpt: Bio, contact, and links
+subtitle: Bio, contact, and links
 ---

 <p class="lead">